The below article will assume that you have one of the following hardware configurations:

 Device Boot Start End Blocks Id System

-We've now confirmed we have the right disk.
-Now we move towards creating.
-The commands you need to create a simple full-size partition are included below. (__ denotes "default value - Press Enter")
+We've now confirmed we have the right disk, so we’ll move towards creating a partition.
+Below, you'll find the commands necessary to create a simple full-size partition. (__ denotes "default value - Press Enter")

 Command (m for help): n